manuel3053/wt_music_playlist_2025/docs/src/sections/sequence_diagram.typ

   comment: [
     After requesting the page with GET /subscribe, the user can fill and submit the provided form to subscribe to the site.

-    The call is redirected to the correct controller (SubscribeController) by the DispatcherServlet: the controller tries to save the user by calling userDAO.save() and if any kind of RuntimeException exceptio occurs (so SQLExceptions are also considered), the user is redirected to the subscribe page.
+    The call is redirected to SubscribeController by DispatcherServlet: the controller tries to save the user by calling userDAO.save() and if any kind of RuntimeException exception occurs (so SQLExceptions are also considered), the user is redirected to the subscribe page.
 Otherwise the user is redirected to the login page.

-    In this situation an SQLExceptions exception might occour also because in the DB there is already a user with the same username.
+    In this situation an SQLException might also occur because in the DB there could be already a user with the same username.
   ],
   label_: "subscribe-sequence",
   comment_next_page_: false,